 Eventually, the throbbing pain started to fade away along with my major stressors.
 It wasn’t because the things that were causing me pain ceased to exist… it was because I had closed myself off from everything.

-Eventually even my life partner had left me.
-I no longer had anyone whispering in my ear.
-I no longer felt any real pain.
+Even my life partner had left me.
+No longer did I have anyone whispering in my ear.
+The pain itself even faded.
 I didn’t feel anything.

 For the first time, I was truly alone.